armory/documentation/_install_guide/packer.md

 If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script.
 See [Rosco/Baking Configuration](https://docs.armory.io/admin-guides/rosco/#rosco-baking-configuration) for steps on how to do this.

 # Where the packer scripts are stored
 - On a spinnaker instance: `/opt/spinnaker/config/packer/`
 - In the configuration repo: [`spinnaker-config/deb-config/spinnaker/config/packer/`](https://github.com/Armory/spinnaker-config-deb/tree/master/deb-config/spinnaker/config/packer)

-# Using the packer script
+# Using and Verifying The Packer Script
 This is is for Ubuntu, with minor changes for Redhat and CentOS.
 The default template used is `aws-ebs.json` and `install_package.sh`.

 **Bake Configuration** in Spinnaker